 We will discuss climate change, energy use, water management, population growth, and other topical issues.
 Case studies of good and bad science will be made.
 Specific physics principles covered will include, units, graphing, exponential growth, the atomic paradigm, energy, conservation laws, properties of light, and principles of quantum mechanics.
-No mathematics beyond multiplication and division will be required.
+Very little mathematics is required.